CyberShadow/btdu/README.md

 btdu - sampling disk usage profiler for btrfs
 =============================================

-[btrfs](https://btrfs.wiki.kernel.org/) is not quite like other filesystems.
-Some of its advanced features may make it difficult to estimate what your disk space is being used for:
+Some [btrfs](https://btrfs.wiki.kernel.org/) features may make it difficult to estimate what disk space is being used for:

 - **Subvolumes** allow cheap copy-on-write snapshots of entire filesystem trees, with data that hasn't been modified being shared among snapshots
 - **File and extent cloning** allow creating cheap copies of files or parts thereof, with extents being stored only once